Admitting now

 Alcohol addiction treatment that addresses the disease, not just the drinking.

-For most families, alcohol addiction does not look like a crisis — it looks like a slow, grinding loss of the person they love.
-SimranShri treats alcohol dependency with the medical seriousness it deserves: supervised detox, structured therapy, family integration, and a long-term aftercare plan.
+For most families, alcohol addiction does not look like a crisis - it looks like a slow, grinding loss of the person they love.
+SimranShri treats alcohol dependency with the clinical seriousness it deserves: supervised withdrawal support, structured therapy, family integration, and a long-term aftercare guidance.

 A dignified Indian man in a kurta pausing to reflect during alcohol de-addiction treatment at SimranShri